DataDog/integrations-core/aerospike/README.md

 #### Containerized

-For containerized environments, See [Configure integrations with Autodiscovery on Kubernetes][5] or [Configure integrations with Autodiscovery on Docker][14] for guidance on applying the parameters below.
+For containerized environments, see [Configure integrations with Autodiscovery on Kubernetes][5] or [Configure integrations with Autodiscovery on Docker][14] for guidance on applying the parameters below.
 See the [sample aerospike.d/conf.yaml][3] for all available configuration options.

 ##### Metric collection